-A brown tumour (aka osteitis fibrosa cystica) is one of the manifestations of hyperparathyroidism.
+A brown tumour (also known as osteitis fibrosa cystica or rarely osteoclastoma) is one of the manifestations of hyperparathyroidism.
 It represents a reparative cellular process, rather than a neoplastic process.

 Brown tumours have a slightly greater frequency in primary than in secondary hyperparathyroidism (3 versus 2%).
 However, secondary hyperparathyroidism is much more common than primary hyperparathyroidism, therefore most of brown tumours that are seen are associated with secondary hyperparathyroidism.